Caesarovich/legalize/README.md

 ## Features

 - ✅ Validate/Sanitize filenames for Windows
+- ✅ Validate/Sanitize filenames for macOS/iOS (HFS/HFS+)
-- ✅ Validate/Sanitize filenames for Linux, macOS, and other POSIX systems
+- ✅ Validate/Sanitize filenames for Linux, and other POSIX systems

 > **Note:** While this package strives to provide a comprehensive solution for validating filenames, it may not cover all types of file system or edge cases.
 Please report any issues you encounter.